pedraal/vue-handyga/docs/advanced/README.md

 ### **`.reject()`**

 This function sets a cookie that tells that the user rejected your request to use cookies for tracking purposes.
-It also delete existing tracking cookies and deposit another cookie disabling tracking if cookie removal failed.
+It also deletes existing tracking cookies and sets a window property blocking the Google's script to send data.
+Get more info in [official docs](https://developers.google.com/analytics/devguides/collection/analyticsjs/user-opt-out).

 ### **`.checkConsent()`**

 This function checks if the browser is already holding any consent cookie for your app/web site.

-### **`.processCookieConsent(callback[optionnal])`**
+### **`.processConsent(callback[optionnal])`**

 This function brings the logic behing consent handling.
 It checks the trackablity of the client using the following conditions: